 An area where these parents seemed as though they would benefit from support was executive functioning (an umbrella term for a number of cognitive functions such as planning and organising, impulse control, working memory).
 Some autistic people do not have executive functioning difficulties, it isn’t a core part of autism as such.
 Many of us do struggle in this area though.
 Whether this is because we are autistic or because of the many things that can co-occur with autism, no one really knows.
 Stress, anxiety, lack of sleep can all be responsible for cognitive problems.
 I have muscular dystrophy (apparently this co-occurs with autism though I still only know children with both – no adults).
 Myotonic dystrophy (the kind of muscular dystrophy that I have) can cause ‘focal dementia’ which increases with age – so that is another likely reason for my executive dysfunction.
 Lots of us have ADHD or dyslexia too.
 At the end of the day it does not really matter why some of us have these difficulties but once identified it would be great if there were some support available.

-The write up of this research is currently being prepared for publication.
+The write up of this research is currently being prepared for publication (EDIT: It has now been accepted for publication in May 2021).
 It was a 12k word dissertation and I need to get it down to only 4k for the journal in which I would like it to be published.
 I have spoken about it at conferences or at workplaces (e.g. a CAMHS department) quite a lot already.
 Get in touch via this website if you think a talk would be useful at your workplace or conference.